Trivulzianus/Tarantula/README.md

 ![SQL Injection Detection](SQLi.png)

+> **⚠️ DISCLAIMER: This is a proof of concept and educational tool only.**
+>
+> This software is provided for educational and research purposes only.
+The author is not responsible for any misuse or damage caused by this program.
+Use responsibly and only on systems you own or have explicit permission to test.

 Tarantula is an advanced web security scanner that combines automated crawling with AI-powered vulnerability detection.
 It uses Selenium for dynamic web crawling and OpenAI's GPT models for intelligent vulnerability analysis.

+## Important Notice

+This tool is:
+- A proof of concept demonstrating AI-powered security scanning
+- Intended for educational purposes only
+- Not intended for production use
+- Not responsible for any unauthorized testing or damage

+**By using this tool, you agree that:**
+- You will only use it on systems you own or have explicit permission to test
+- You understand and accept all risks associated with security testing
+- You will not use it for any malicious purposes
+- The author is not liable for any misuse or damage caused by this tool

 ## Features